Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 Disposal:

-• Waste must be packed in UN-approved packaging with a CDG hazard label and asbestos code information visible.
+• Waste must be packed in UN-approved packaging with a CDG hazard label and visible asbestos code information.

 • Double-wrap and label asbestos waste.

 • Avoid breaking up large pieces of asbestos waste.
-Instead double wrap in suitable polythene sheeting (1000-gauge) and label accordingly.
+Instead, double-wrap them in suitable polythene sheeting (1000-gauge) and label accordingly.

-• If you carry waste, use a sealed skip, or a vehicle with the following: segregated compartment for asbestos; easily cleanable; lockable (it is not good enough to throw sheeting over a standard skip).
+• If you carry waste, use a sealed skip or a vehicle with the following features: a segregated compartment for asbestos, easy cleanability, and a lockable lid (it is not sufficient to cover a standard skip with sheeting).

 • Otherwise, arrange for transport by a registered waste carrier.